Don’t worry, we’re not done with the Daiquiri. But there is another classic rum cocktail that merits a turn, that midcentury masterpiece—the Mai Tai.

 “Tiki” Adam Kolesar is the proprietor of Orgeat Works Ltd., purveyor of syrups to New York’s and the nation’s top cocktail bars.
 It all started with a 2002 enrollment in a Dale DeGroff hands-on seminar in midcentury rum punches.
 This former straight-edge punk rocker began his quest to create an orgeat with real ingredients, possessing a profile complementary to fine rums, to aid in the search for that elusive Mai Tai.

-I wrote the film and directed it.
+I wrote the script and directed it.
 My name is Ben Schaffer.

 The discussion is presented in two parts, of which this is the first.
 Read Part 2 here.